MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

 The [Microsoft Incident Response team (formerly DART/CRSP)](https://www.microsoft.com/security/blog/microsoft-detection-and-response-team-dart-blog-series/) responds to security compromises to help customers become cyber-resilient.
 Microsoft Incident Response provides onsite reactive incident response and remote proactive investigations.
 Microsoft Incident Response uses Microsoft's strategic partnerships with security organizations around the world and internal Microsoft product groups to provide the most complete and thorough investigation possible.

 This article describes how Microsoft Incident Response handles ransomware attacks to help guide Microsoft customers in best practices for your own security operations playbook.
-For information on how Microsoft leverages the latest AI for ransomware mitigation, [read our article on Microsoft Security Copilot defense against ransomware attacks](https://www.microsoft.com/en-us/security/blog/2024/03/04/defend-against-human-operated-ransomware-attacks-with-microsoft-copilot-for-security).
+For information on how Microsoft uses the latest AI for ransomware mitigation, [read our article on Microsoft Security Copilot defense against ransomware attacks](https://www.microsoft.com/en-us/security/blog/2024/03/04/defend-against-human-operated-ransomware-attacks-with-microsoft-copilot-for-security).

 ## How Microsoft Incident Response uses Microsoft security services

-Microsoft Incident Response relies heavily on data for all investigations and uses existing deployments of Microsoft security services such as [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security), [Microsoft Defender for Endpoint](/microsoft-365/security/office-365-security), [Microsoft Defender for Identity](/defender-for-identity), and [Microsoft Defender for Cloud Apps](/cloud-app-security/).
+Microsoft Incident Response relies heavily on data for all investigations and uses Microsoft security services such as [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security), [Microsoft Defender for Endpoint](/microsoft-365/security/office-365-security), [Microsoft Defender for Identity](/defender-for-identity), and [Microsoft Defender for Cloud Apps](/cloud-app-security/).

 ### Microsoft Defender for Endpoint

 Defender for Endpoint is Microsoft's enterprise endpoint security platform designed to help enterprise network security analysts prevent, detect, investigate, and respond to advanced threats.
 Defender for Endpoint can detect attacks using advanced behavioral analytics and machine learning.
 Your analysts can use Defender for Endpoint to assess threat actor behavioral analytics.

-Your analysts can also perform advanced hunting queries to pivot off indicators of compromise (IOCs) or search for known threat actor behavior.
+Your analysts can also perform advanced hunting queries to identify indicators of compromise (IOCs) or search for known threat actor behavior.

-Defender for Endpoint provides real-time access to expert monitoring and analysis by [Microsoft Defender Experts](https://learn.microsoft.com/en-us/defender-endpoint/configure-microsoft-threat-experts) for ongoing suspected actor activity.
+Defender for Endpoint provides real-time access to expert monitoring and analysis by [Microsoft Defender Experts](/defender-endpoint/configure-microsoft-threat-experts) for ongoing suspected actor activity.
 You can also collaborate with experts on demand for more insights into alerts and incidents.

 ### Microsoft Defender for Identity